nimbolus/jwks-federation-server/README.md

 # jwks-federation-server

-A simple service which serves a JWKS endpoint containing public keys which are fetched from multiple upstream sources.
+A simple HTTP service which serves a JWKS endpoint returning public keys which are fetched from multiple upstream sources.

 ## Usage